Reddit Revenue and Usage Statistics (2025)

 Reddit Key Statistics

-• Reddit generated $810 million in 2023, primarily from its advertising business
+• Reddit generated $1.3 billion in 2024, primarily from its advertising business

 Reddit Overview